 Federal legislation could play a role in forcing universities to have standards that support survivors.
-If federal legislation is drafted and introduced to the House of Commons – Canada’s version of Congress – the experiences and advocacy of survivors needs to be centered.
+If federal legislation is drafted and introduced to the House of Commons – Canada’s version of Congress – the experiences and advocacy of survivors need to be centered.
 This would involve ongoing consultations with survivor groups like SFCC, not university administrators who want to just protect themselves.
 As long as rape culture exists, it may be impossible to create perfect survivor-focused policies.
 However, unlike with Title IX, Canada should create federal policies that prioritize on making sure campus is a safer place for survivors, rather than questioning their experiences.

 Politicians and universities involved in drafting legislation, at a federal and provincial level, need to also realize what is personally at stake for survivors.
 Publicly supporting survivors is not enough when you fail to support them when existing legislation fails to help students.

 Salvino shared that one of the politicians who did not rise to support survivors is Quebec Minister for Higher Education Hélène David.
 Minister David was the sponsor of Bill 151, legislation that required post-secondary institutions in Quebec to adopt sexual violence policies.
 Students were not given a seat at the table for Bill 151 either and did not hold any spots on the provincial committee formed to create guidelines for post-secondary education institutions.
 Bill 151 came into forth on December 8, 2017.